shannaniggans/Fancy-Forensics-Website/content/posts/2023-11-09-hunting-webshells.md

 ## Case study 3 - Obfuscation

+**Problem:** Suspected breach of PII
+**Solution:** Finding the webshell needle in a haystack with statistical analysis.
+**Outcome:** Identification of an obfuscated webshell, however, this was not cause of a breach.

 This particular customer was in the financial sector (international) and had reason to believe some customer contact information had been breached, but they needed confirmation of whether it had, and if so, how.
 The focus of this case was on identifying an obfuscated webshell based on how webshell scripts differ from normal files.

 ![Webshell](../images/webshells_17.png)